Does it really pay for dual income families?

 For couples with children, there are additional penalties levied on the second wage earner.
 After the tax man takes his pound of flesh, you still have to deal with the costs of pre-kindergarten childcare.
 That can run you another $500 to $1,500 each month per child.
 With two children, this can easily exceed $15,000 a year.
 Even for school-aged children, the cost of after-school care can be significant at $200 to $400 a month.
 With children thrown into the mix, the second income earner might end up netting as little as 20% of their gross pay.
 That percentage might rise to 30% in zero income tax states.
 To put this in perspective, if the second wage earner working full time is making $10/hour, he or she might be increasing actual household income by a mere $350 a month.

 With proper financial planning, you can cover some of your childcare expenses with pre-tax dollars or childcare credits, but that won't come close to covering what you actually shell out for childcare.
-The Federal Childcare Tax Credit is only 20% of the amount for families with Gross Incomes above $43,000 and there is a limit of $3,000 per child and it only applies to the first two children.
+The Federal Childcare Tax Credit is $3,000 per child and it only applies to the first two children.
 While these credits are helpful, they only partially offset the cost of childcare.

 Millions of second income earners, predominently young mothers, are already struggling with the current high marginal tax rates and increasing childcare costs.
 Any further increases might result in hundreds of thousands of workers deciding to leave the workforce further reducing tax receipts, dampening the recovery, and threatening Social Security.
 Such a trend already seems well underway, as more and more mothers decide that the economics of working are illogical for their families.